Safeguarding Africa's Integrity in a Complex World

 Samuel Wainaina is the Director of Anglophone Affairs for ACCPA and the Head of Chapter for ACCPA Kenya.
 He is a core part of ACCPA’s strategy for growth and membership drive across the continent.
 His expertise and knowledge helps ACCPA to envision how the organization will look in the future and how we need to work towards that objective.
 Samuel has nearly 10 years of experience in the compliance sector.
 He is a Compliance Manager at First Community Bank in Nairobi.
 Prior to that, Samuel served as a Compliance Manager at Bank of Africa Kenya and as Compliance & Governance Advisor at Barclays Bank Kenya.
 Samuel holds a BA in Accounting from Kenyatta University and a MBA in Finance from the University of Nairobi.

 Ernest Honya, BA, MSc

 Chairman and President

 Ernest Honya was educated at UC Berkeley (U.S.), Oxford (U.K.), and Cambridge (U.K.).
 He is the Founder and President of ACCPA.
 He is based in Los Angeles, California, U.S.A.
 Before becoming Chairman and President of ACCPA, Ernest worked as a Senior AML/KYC Quality Assurance Analyst at Ria Money Transfer in the United States.
 Ernest previously served as Risk Analyst at the Oxford Microfinance Initiative, Personal Banker at U.S Bank, Universal Banker at Citibank, and a Branch Associate at Bank of America.
 Ernest has a BA in International Development from UC Berkeley and a MSc in African Studies from the University of Oxford.
-Ernest is a U.S. Gilman Scholar.
+Ernest was a U.S. Gilman Scholar in the Pembroke-King's Programme at the University of Cambridge.